myehya812/CareerHub/README.md

 🚧 **CareerHub is currently under active development.**

-The application is being built progressively as new full-stack development and software engineering concepts are implemented.
+The application is being built progressively as additional full-stack development and software engineering concepts are implemented.

-The README will continue to be updated as features are completed.
+Features, architecture, and documentation will continue to evolve as development progresses.